vmleon/learning-library/analytics-library/sailgp/ml/ml.md

    ![pic1](images/windspeed.png)

-    You see that this table holds these combination of wind speeds and wind angles.
+   You will see that this table holds a combination of wind speeds and wind angles.
 The table **does not yet have** the boat speed.
 We will predict the boat speed from these two values.

 4. Click on the table name at the bottom of the screen.